 In baseball, many people preach never drafting for need.
 The impact of drafted players is typically too far away for the need to even matter.
-But over the last few years, one “need” in the Astros system has been left handed pitching and the Astros have drafted a few recently.
-Most notable was the selection of left-hander Trey Dombroski.
+But over the last few years, one “need” in the Astros system has been left-handed pitching, and Houston has drafted a few recently.
+Most notable was the selection of Trey Dombroski.

-Trey played his college baseball at a smaller school, Monmouth University in New Jersey.
-So while the school itself may not get a ton of attention, one way for players to get in front of scouts is through summer leagues.
+Dombroski played his college baseball at a smaller school, Monmouth University in New Jersey.
+So while the school itself may not receive a ton of attention, one way for players to get in front of scouts is through summer leagues.
 One of the more premiere leagues, the Cape Cod League, is heavily scouted.
 Trey played there in 2021 and was absolutely dominant.
-He had a 0.85 ERA with 2 BB/45 K in 31.2 innings.
+He had a 0.85 ERA with two walks and 45 strikeouts in 31.2 innings.

-Trey isn’t a pitcher that is going to blow you away, but he commands multiple pitches really well and knows how to attack hitters.
-Trey described his pitching style as “a guy who relies on command, is not predictable, can throw different pitches at different times and is always trying to develop into a better pitcher.”
+Dombroski isn’t a pitcher that is going to blow you away, but he commands multiple pitches really well and knows how to attack hitters.
+He described his pitching style as “a guy who relies on command, is not predictable, can throw different pitches at different times and is always trying to develop into a better pitcher.”

-With the lack of left handed pitching depth in the system and the constant need for arms at the big league level, Trey could continue to see his stock rise.
-Combine that with his 39 K in 26 professional innings this season and he could be one of the next prospects to make an impact in the Astros organization.
+With the lack of left-handed pitching depth in the system and the constant need for arms at the big league level, Dombroski could continue to see his stock rise.
+Combine that with his 39 strikeouts in 26 professional innings this season and he could be one of the next prospects to make an impact in the Astros organization.